There are a few significant factors that facility managers need to consider when determining the building management system price:

 - And more

 From lighting to HVAC, there are many ways that you can achieve significant cost savings.
-For example, according to research, commercial buildings account for 20% of all the energy used in the U.S.—and around 30% of that goes to waste due to inefficiencies.
+According to research, commercial buildings account for 18% of all the energy used in the U.S. Around 30% of that goes to waste due to inefficiencies.

 More Savings With Building Automation Systems

-When you work with a company with experience integrating systems within a BAS platform, you’ll realize greater immediate and long-term savings.
+You’ll realize greater immediate and long-term savings when you work with a company with experience integrating systems within a BMS platform.
 For example, you can:

 - Track building usage patterns.